Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a Slack channel named App1chat that includes an incoming webhook.

-You need to ensure that when a successful build of App1 is created, a noti¬cation is sent to App1chat by using the webhook.
+You need to ensure that when a successful build of App1 is created, a notification is sent to App1chat by using the webhook.

 What should you use?